fk-mbc/angular-staff-manager-material/README.md

 This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.

+## Live Preview
+You can find the current state of the app at https://fk-mbc.github.io/angular-staff-manager-material/ This version ist build out of the dist folder.
+It could be, that it won't work in later versions depending on some api calls that are not possible on github.

 ## Requirements

 For building and running the development or test mode, you will need some tools